 After dinner we caught the end of Mookie’s writing panel; he’s a talented and animated speaker with a real passion for writing and though we didn't get to see the whole thing, it was very enjoyable.
 We then went to Jeni's "Rule 34" panel, where Steve and Leelee had saved us seats in the front row.
 It was a packed house with people on the floors, standing in the back, and a large number of people were turned away.
 That night we returned to PatrickD’s room and thew back tequila shots with Brian Brushwood, Chris Ayres, and J. Michael Tatum, which was an excellent way to end the night!
 Shiva especially was glad to have a chance to chat casually with Brian; it made her more comfortable before she had to interview him the next day.

-Sunday I got into my Skuld uniform and went to Brian’s podcast panel.
+Sunday Shiva wore her Skuld uniform and we went to Brian’s podcast panel.
 He was helping his audience workshop ideas for everything from titles and content to format and promotion and gave excellent advice.
-I took notes and revised questions for my interview with him later.
-Sketch and I wandered the con somewhat exhausted; we ended up in the staff suite watching “The Thing” with the guests.
-I interviewed Brian after it wrapped up and then Sketch and collected our stuff at the garage sale.
-I only sold half my stuff but I made over $200!
-Doug helped disassemble the TARDIS and we had a nice chat with Chris Ayres before we left.
-Perfect weekend!
+Shiva took notes and revised her questions for the interview later.
+We wandered the con somewhat exhausted, and ended up in the staff suite watching “The Thing” with the guests.
+Shiva interviewed Brian after the movie wrapped up and then we both collected our stuff at the garage sale before disassembling the TARDIS with Doug's help.
+All packed up, we enjoyed a lengthy, wonderful chat with Chris Ayres before we left.
+Despite the rain it was a perfect weekend!